arthurpalves/arthurpalves.github.io/about.md

 I could describe myself as Mobile and macOS Engineer with a strong passion for automation, tooling, open source, FRP and other cool stuff you hear nowadays.
 This space is especially for my projects and software development.

 Besides coding I do love football ⚽, video games 🎮 and many other things, so follow me on social media if you'd like to connect.
+Recently I've been really passionate about film/instant photography, you can see [Arthur on Film](/on-film).

 ## Open Source